 They found that the university courses for Dieticians tend to have an emphasis on biology and chemistry and that their education is focused on conducting and interpreting food studies and research, global food-related problems, organizational aspects of institutional functioning, the intricacies of macro and micro nutrients, and dietary programs based on government Food Guides.

-In other words, when it comes to education CANNP concluded from their comparison study that the dietetic courses of study tended to focus on food theory, science and protocol, while ours focused more on practical application of diet changes for individuals drawing on a broader set of tools, an exploration of the interplay between various aspects of well-being beyond food, and based on the understanding that everyone is unique.
+In other words, when it comes to education CANNP concluded from their comparison study that both courses of study cover anatomy, physiology, biochemistry and the science of nutrition but with a different emphasis.
+The dietetic courses of study they looked at tended to focus on food theory and diet protocol, while ours focused more on practical application of diet changes for individuals drawing on a broader set of tools and an exploration of the interplay between various aspects of well-being beyond food.

 Because we are not government regulated and because of our emphasis on application and coaching, we tend not to work in hospitals or government sectors.
-We concentrate more on coaching individuals and families on the practical application of diet changes.
-We work at the grass roots level in the home, in schools, and in community centres, in the Natural Health Products Industry, and at the clinical level alongside Naturopathic Doctors, Practitioners of Chinese Medicine, Chiropractors, Colon Hydrotherapists, Registered Massage Therapists, and Herbalists.
+We concentrate more on coaching individuals, families and communities on the practical application of diet changes.
+We work at the grass roots level in the home, in schools, and in community centres, in the Natural Health Products Industry, and at the clinical level alongside Naturopathic Doctors, Practitioners of Chinese Medicine, Chiropractors, Registered Massage Therapists, and Herbalists.
 We also work at the corporate level as wellness coaches supporting the health and well being of company employees.

 Dietitians and R.H.Ns™ are free to create their own methodologies as long as they stay within their training, their scope of practice and, for Dietitians, government guidelines because of regulation.